kleynjan/pandas-hierarchy/README.md

-# Aggregation over multi-level tree structures in Pandas
+# Hierachy.py: aggregation over tree structures in Pandas

 While Pandas has extensive *multi-index* capabilities, which can also be mutually arranged in a hierarchical structure, the assumption seems to be that each of these indexes represents an *independent* dimension.